Reverse Auctions Introduction

 Click the green “View Auction” button to open Scout and begin creating your account!

-After entering your account information, you will receive a final confirmation email.
-Please click the green “Finalize Your Account” button in this email to activate your account.
+After entering your account information, you will receive a final Confirmation Email.
+Please click the green “Confirm your Email Address” button in this email to activate your account.

 2. Logging Into Scout

-Once you’ve created and confirmed your Scout account, you will be able to login to Scout any time at go.scoutrfp.com.
+Once you’ve created and confirmed your Scout account, you will be able to log into Scout here: https://go.scoutrfp.com

 Your Scout homepage will list any Sourcing Events to which you’ve been invited, including Auctions: